mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 Find **rhythm and style** to build connection with your readers.

-> The essence of a sound style is that it cannot be reduced to rules—that it is a living and breathing thing, with something of the demoniacal in it—that it fits its proprietor tightly and yet ever so loosely, as his skin fits him.
+> The essence of a sound style is that it cannot be reduced to rules-that it is a living and breathing thing, with something of the demoniacal in it-that it fits its proprietor tightly and yet ever so loosely, as his skin fits him.
 It is, in fact, quite as securely an integral part of him as that skin is….
 In brief, a style is always the outward and visible symbol of a [writer], and it cannot be anything else.
-To attempt to teach it is as silly as to set up courses in making love. — H.L.
+To attempt to teach it is as silly as to set up courses in making love. - H.L.
 Mencken

 > This sentence has five words.
 Here are five more words.
 Five-word sentences are fine.
 But several together become monotonous.
 Listen to what is happening.
 The writing is getting boring.
 The sound of it drones.
 It's like a stuck record.
 The ear demands some variety. <br><br>
 > Now listen.
 I vary the sentence length, and I create music.
 Music.
 The writing sings.
 It has a pleasant rhythm, a lilt, a harmony.
 I use short sentences.
 And I use sentences of medium length.
 And sometimes when I am certain the reader is rested, I will engage him with a sentence of considerable length, a sentence that burns with energy and builds with all the impetus of a crescendo, the roll of the drums, the crash of the cymbals-sounds that say listen to this, it is important. <br><br>
 > So write with a combination of short, medium, and long sentences Create a sound that pleases the reader's ear.
 Don't just write words.
-Write music. — Gary Provost
+Write music. - Gary Provost

 Inject questions and less-formal language to break up tone and maintain a friendly feeling.
 Informal expressions can be good for this, but they shouldn’t be too narrowly tied to a region.
 Similarly, use a personal tone because it can help to engage a reader.